CREATIVE WORK IS OUR 11-week SIGNATURE program that teaches you to build a productive AND

 You must try and survive in a world in which, according to statistics, most artists are living with at least 30% less than what they need.
 Despite this, you have to stay focused and be productive.

-Plus, to get your work into the world you’ve got to get past gatekeepers (publishers, curators, producers, granting bodies, etc.).
+Plus, to get your work into the world you’ve probably got to get past gatekeepers (publishers, curators, producers, granting bodies, etc.).
 But even that isn’t enough nowadays—or it might not even be a model that works for you in the first place.

 So, you also need to know how to hang out your shingle in our 21st Century digital-dominated world and connect with your people in a way that doesn’t feel icky—that feels less like “self promotion” and more like sharing your work in a way that is an extension of your creative practice.